For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

-Like every hair accessory that’s ever existed, the ’90s claw clip was due for a comeback, and that time is now.
+Like every hair accessory that has ever existed, the ’90s claw clip was due for a comeback, and that time is now.
 The masses have been grappling with longer lengths that need shaping, bangs that need trimming, and bothersome stray strands that get caught in the ear hooks of face masks.
-A claw clip swiftly frees your forehead, neck, and shoulders of all your grown-out, unwashed, unbrushed hair in a singular chomp that makes a pile of hair look delightfully retro.
+A claw clip swiftly frees your forehead, neck, and shoulders of all your grown-out, unwashed, unbrushed hair in a single chomp that makes a pile of hair look delightfully retro.

-The claw clip’s softer, stretchier cousin, the scrunchie, does something similar, but claw clips are better at encouraging you to get stuff done when need be.
-Switching from a scrunchie to a claw clip is like changing from sweat pants into leggings.
-They’re still casual and easygoing, but their relative rigidity is a little more motivating.
-The structure encourages you to do your daily doomscrolling sitting upright in a chair, rather than laying horizontally on a bed, and the sleekness encourages you to venture outside do some conversing, whether that’s with a horse, or a baby who stopped for a quick selfie.
+The claw clip’s softer, stretchier cousin the scrunchie does something similar, but claw clips are better at encouraging you to get stuff done when need be.
+Switching from a scrunchie to a claw clip is like changing from sweatpants into leggings.
+It’s still casual and easygoing, but the relative rigidity is a little more motivating.
+The structure encourages you to do your daily doomscrolling sitting upright in a chair, rather than lying horizontally on a bed, and the sleekness encourages you to venture outside to do some conversing, whether with a horse or a baby who stopped for a quick selfie.

-There’s no wrong way to wear a claw clip.
+There’s no wrong way to wear claw clips.
 They can turn wagging ponytails into secured buns or keep your bangs in check during breezy walks.
-Clip one on the top of your head with a hoodie to honor Harry Style’s former eye-skimming curls, which were quite fond of the accessory.
+Clip one on the top of your head with a hoodie to honor Harry Styles’s former eye-skimming curls, which were quite fond of the accessory.
 Haphazardly pile all your hair into the jaws of a jumbo claw and see what happens.
-Let the dual rows of teeth gently scratch your scalp to feel something again.
+Let the dual rows of teeth gently scratch your scalp so you can feel something again.

 Classic claw clips that look just like the ones you snapped back in the day, at a price you could afford with your allowance.